Chart Color Schemes

 The educational profile of Mortdale exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates of 38.2% among residents aged 15+, surpassing the Australian average of 30.4% and the NSW average of 32.2%.
-Bachelor degrees are most prevalent at 25.6%, followed by postgraduate qualifications (10.3%) and graduate diplomas (2.3%).
-Vocational credentials are also prominent, with 28.4% of residents aged 15+ holding such qualifications - advanced diplomas account for 11.5% and certificates for 16.9%.
+The area's educational profile is notable regionally, with university qualification rates of 38.2% among residents aged 15+, which exceeds the Australian average of 30.4% and that of NSW at 32.2%.
+Bachelor degrees are the most prevalent at 25.6%, followed by postgraduate qualifications (10.3%) and graduate diplomas (2.3%).
+Vocational credentials are also prominent, with 28.4% of residents aged 15+ holding such qualifications – advanced diplomas comprise 11.5% and certificates make up 16.9%.

 Frequently Asked Questions - Education